ashdestefano/tiny-tabletop-tales/README.md

-# Kit and Caboodle Encounters for D&D 5th Edition
+# Tiny Tabletop Tales

-Welcome to Kit and Caboodle Encounters!
+Welcome to Tiny Tabletop Tales!
 This is a collection of encounters crafted for D&D 5th Edition, that will provide the full experience of presenting an encounter to your party, complete with creatures, flavor text, and even maps!

 ## But Y Tho?